MaratGumarov/snowflake/readme.md

-# Fractal Snowflakes Game
+# Snowflake

-This is a fun interactive fractal snowflake game developed with Three.js, OrbitControls, and dat.GUI.
-In this project, you can create fractal snowflakes that fall from the sky and click on them to make them disappear with a sound effect.
-It uses WebGL and various advanced techniques to generate unique fractal snowflakes, giving each snowflake a distinct shape.
+This is a fun interactive snowflake game developed with Three.js, OrbitControls, and dat.GUI.
+In this project, you can create snowflakes that fall from the sky and click on them to make them disappear with a sound effect.
+It uses WebGL and various advanced techniques to generate unique snowflakes, giving each snowflake a distinct shape.

 ## Features
-- **Fractal Snowflakes**: Generates fractal snowflakes using Koch curves and randomness to create unique shapes.
+- **Fractal Snowflakes**: Generates snowflakes using Koch curves and randomness to create unique shapes.
 - **Interactive GUI**: Adjust the number of snowflakes, their complexity, and falling speed using an interactive control panel.
 - **Snowflake Popping Sound**: Click on a snowflake to make it disappear with a sound effect.
 - **Orbit Controls**: Pan, zoom, and rotate around the scene using mouse controls.